 The S Pass is granted to foreign employees with a monthly salary below 3,000 S$, for young graduates, but also for experienced foreign workers.
 Foreigners wanting to work in a company in Singapore for a salary of maximum 2,000 S$ must also apply for a work permit.
 The Singapore authorities also have a Miscellaneous Work Pass scheme that is available for foreigner working for short periods of time in the city.
 Journalists, reporters and religious workers are allowed to apply for this type of labor permit.

 A work permit application takes about 7 working days to be processed.
 Applicants must also pass a physical examination with a Singapore doctor before receiving their work permits.

-For complete information about the employment legislation you can contact our company formation agents in Singapore.
+For complete information about the employment legislation you can contact our company formation agents.
 If you want to apply for a work permit you can rely on our Singapore specialists that will guide you throughout the procedure.
 In case you intend to open a company in Singapore, our team can also assist you in this matter.